QSFT/Doradus/README.md

 #Doradus at Strata 2015
-If you need an excuse to visit sunny California in February, come learn about Doradus at [Strata+Hadoop World 2015](http://strataconf.com/big-data-conference-ca-2015/), which takes place February 17-20, 2015 in San Jose, CA. I'll be describing Doradus at this session: [One Billion Objects in 2GB: Big Data Analytics on Small Clusters with Doradus OLAP](http://strataconf.com/big-data-conference-ca-2015/public/schedule/detail/38276).
-Love to see you there!
+Doradus was presented at [Strata+Hadoop World 2015](http://strataconf.com/big-data-conference-ca-2015/) in San Jose, CA. Slides for the session, titled *[One Billion Objects in 2GB: Big Data Analytics on Small Clusters with Doradus OLAP](http://strataconf.com/big-data-conference-ca-2015/public/schedule/detail/38276)*, can be found here: [http://www.slideshare.net/randyguck/strata-presentation-doradus](http://www.slideshare.net/randyguck/strata-presentation-doradus).
+Be sure to check out the slide notes, which provide extra details.

-\- Randy
+#What's New?
+We're putting the finishing touches on the new v2.3 release.
+This release contains many new features: here's a summary of some of them:

+- **OpenShift Support**: Doradus can be run in an OpenShift cartridge.
+See [this Wiki note](https://github.com/dell-oss/Doradus/wiki#openshift-cartridge) and the [doradus-openshift-cartridge](https://github.com/TraDuong1/openshift-origin-cartridge-doradus) Github project.

+- **OLAP multi-threaded merging**: OLAP can now use multiple threads to merge shards.
+In doradus.yaml, `olap_merge_threads` specifies the number of threads to use.
+This feature can significantly speed-up the shard merge time.

+- **Faster OLAP updates**: A new indexing algorithm is used for loading OLAP batches, yielding a 20-50% improvement in data load time.
+This improvement is amplified when loading larger batches.

+- **Multiple sort fields**: Object queries for both Spider and OLAP applications can now use multiple sort fields.
+Example: `&o=LastName DESC,FirstName ASC`.

+- **Aggregate query improvements**: New aggregate query features have been added for both Spider and OLAP applications.
+For example, both support new `FIRST` and `LAST` grouping functions.
+OLAP applications can use a new `SETS` function for creating arbitrary grouping sets. `INCLUDE` and `EXCLUDE` can now be combined in grouping expressions.
+Several other improvements have also been made.

+- **OLAP metric computations in object queries**: Object queries for OLAP applications can now compute metric functions for each perspective object using the metric parameter: `&m`.

+- **Optional application key**: The application `key` property is now optional and can be excluded in schema definitions.

+- **Data aging check frequency**: For both OLAP and Spider applications, the frequency of the background data aging task is now controlled by the `data-check-frequency` option.
+The `schedules` section is no longer used in schemas.

+- **Other Simplifications**: Other minor Spider and OLAP features have been removed.
+(We're always thinking about unused/marginal features to remove to keep the code simpler.)

+Many other enhancements and changes have been also been made for v2.3.
+See the *Recent Changes* sections in the Wiki pages or PDF documents.

+The next sections provide an overview of Doradus, its architecture, and its features.

 #Overview
 Doradus is a REST service that extends a Cassandra NoSQL database with a graph-based data model, advanced indexing and search features, and a REST API.
 The Doradus query language (DQL) extends Lucene full-text queries with graph navigation features such as link paths, quantifiers, and transitive searches.

-New!
-Doradus can be run in an OpenShift cartridge.
-See [this Wiki note](https://github.com/dell-oss/Doradus/wiki#openshift-cartridge) and the [doradus-openshift-cartridge](https://github.com/TraDuong1/openshift-origin-cartridge-doradus) Github project.

 #Architecture
 Doradus is a pure Java application that can run as a daemon, Windows service, or